nerdschoolbergen/shellscripting/README.md

 The CLI (Command-line interface) is a developer's friend and power tool.
 Learn some of the most important commands and see how the CLI can supercharge your workday.

-The goal is to produce a simple deployment script.
+You'll learn some basic bash programming and produce a simple deployment script for a remote location.

 This repository contains a link to a Google Presentation with a quick introduction to the CLI, some tips on useful tools and exercises.
 Happy hacking!